The Chess Monthly (American magazine)

 The Chess Monthly was a short-lived monthly chess magazine produced from January 1857 and May 1861 in the United States.
 Edited by professional diplomat and linguistics professor Daniel Willard Fiske, it was co-edited for a time by Paul Morphy.
 The magazine was based in New York City.

 Eugene B. Cook (1830–1915) and Sam Loyd edited the chess problems section.
-Running for only five volumes, the magazine is perhaps best remembered today for a series of articles written by Silas Mitchell regarding The Turk, the chess-playing machine that perished in a fire in Philadelphia prior to the publication of the magazine.
+Running for only five volumes, the magazine is perhaps best remembered today for a two-part article ("The last of a veteran chess player") written by Silas Mitchell about the Turk, the chess-playing machine that had perished in a fire in Philadelphia.